Cocktail Blogging is Dead

 I can say this, the cocktail topic is one where bloggers, book authors (Beachbum Berry, David Wondrich, Ted Haigh, Wayne Curtis, gaz regan, Dale Degroff, Jared Brown & Anistatia Miller and many others), bar owners / bartenders (Audrey Saunders, Sasha Petraske, Tony Conigliaro, Jamie Boudreau, Jeffrey Morgenthaler, etc.) as well as spirit producers / distillers / ambassadors (e.g. Eric Seed, G'Vine Gin, Simon Ford, Philip Duff etc.), magazines like Imbibe and Mixology and events like Tales of the Cocktail, actually changed the world of drinks.
 Before these people, the cocktail world was pretty bleak.
 There is still a lot of work to do, but this group of people has worked side-by-side to make drinks more enjoyable.
 Sure, it's not world peace but they have produced millions of smiles and an equal amount of laughs, which is a step in the right direction.

-Cocktail blogging may be dead, but it did effected change which can been seen in bars all over the world.
+Cocktail blogging may be dead, but it did effected change which can be seen in bars all over the world.
+Long live the cocktail blog!